Embroidered melon Cucumi melo reticulatus

 Make an initial watering to help the plant take root.
 Water at the base, without wetting the foliage.

-Pollination, which is necessary to produce fruit, is easier between two different plants.
-So always plant at least two embroidered melons side by side to optimize your harvest.
+Pollination, which is necessary to obtain fruit, is easier between two different plants.
+Embroidered melons benefit from being planted at least in pairs, side by side, to optimize harvesting.
 However, keep them at least a metre apart to allow them to develop.

 Embroidered melons are greedy plants.
 Prepare the soil by adding manure or well-decomposed compost.